20 Types of Cars and Body Styles Explained

 Sedan

-Subcompact sedans are represented by the Nissan Versa and Hyundai Accent.
-Compact sedans include the Honda Civic, Kia Forte, and Subaru WRX.
+Some examples of compact sedans are the Nissan Versa and Hyundai Accent, while other examples include Honda Civic, Kia Forte, and Subaru WRX.

-The midsize sedan arena overflows with models, including the Toyota Camry, Honda Accord, Nissan Altima, Chevy Malibu, Hyundai Sonata, and more.
+The arena of midsize sedans incudes the Toyota Camry, Honda Accord, Nissan Altima, Chevy Malibu, Hyundai Sonata, and many others.

-The Mercedes-Benz S-Class, Genesis G90, BMW 7 Series, Lexus LS, and more are still selling sufficiently to keep them off the cancellation list.
+The cancellation list is still far from the Mercedes-Benz S-Class, Genesis G90, BMW 7 series, Lexus LS, and other models, selling well enough to keep them off.

 #2.
 COUPE.